 Myxedema coma is a life-threatening complication of hypothyroidism, usually occurring in patients with a long history of hypothyroidism.
 Its characteristics include coma with extreme hypothermia (temperature 24° to 32.2° C), areflexia, seizures, and respiratory depression with carbon dioxide retention.
 Severe hypothermia may be missed unless low-reading thermometers are used.
 Rapid diagnosis based on clinical judgment, history, and physical examination is imperative, because death is likely without rapid treatment.
-Precipitating factors include illness, infection, trauma, drugs that suppress the central nervous system, and exposure to cold.
+Precipitating factors include illness, infection, trauma, medications or substances that suppress the central nervous system, and exposure to cold.

 Serum thyroid-stimulating hormone measurement Thyroid-stimulating hormone (TSH) measurement The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more is the most sensitive test for diagnosing hypothyroidism.
-In primary hypothyroidism, there is no feedback inhibition of the intact pituitary, and serum TSH is always elevated, whereas serum free T4 is low.
+In primary hypothyroidism, there is decreased feedback inhibition of the intact pituitary, and serum TSH is always elevated, whereas serum free T4 is low.
 In secondary hypothyroidism, free T4 and serum TSH are low (sometimes TSH is normal but with decreased bioactivity).

 Many patients with primary hypothyroidism have normal circulating levels of triiodothyronine (T3), probably caused by sustained TSH stimulation of the failing thyroid, resulting in preferential synthesis and secretion of biologically active T3.
 Therefore, serum T3 is not sensitive for hypothyroidism.

 Anemia is often present, usually normocytic-normochromic and of unknown etiology, but it may be hypochromic because of iron deficiency due to heavy menstrual bleeding and sometimes macrocytic because of associated pernicious anemia or decreased absorption of folate.
-Anemia is rarely severe (hemoglobin usually > 9 g/dL or 90 g/L).
+Anemia is rarely severe (hemoglobin is usually > 9 g/dL [> 90 g/L]).
 As the hypometabolic state is corrected, anemia subsides, sometimes requiring 6 to 9 months.

-Serum cholesterol is usually high in primary hypothyroidism but less so in secondary hypothyroidism.
+Serum cholesterol is usually high in primary hypothyroidism but not as high in secondary hypothyroidism.